OatmealDome/dolphin-ios/Readme.md

 cd dolphin-ios
 git submodule update --init --recursive
 ```
+Wait for the clone to finish then you can continue to the next step.

-Press Shift + Command + C
+Press `Shift + Command + C`.

-Click on the Hard Drive Disk icon
+Click on the `Hard Drive Disk` icon
-Select Users, (your_name or the house icon) this is where you find the dolphin-ios folder
+then `Users`, (YourName, folder with the `Home` icon) this is where you find the `dolphin-ios` folder.

+You can open the Xcode project at `dolphin-ios/Source/iOS/App/DolphiniOS.xcodeproj`.

+You must change the organization identifier and team ID before you can build!

+## Building for iOS

+To change the organization identifier, go to `Project` -> `Config` -> `BundleIdentifier.xcconfig`, and change `use.your.own.organization.identifier` to something unique (example, `com.YourUsername`).

+To change the team ID, go to `Project` -> `Config` -> `DevelopmentTeam.xcconfig`, and replace `your-team-id` with your developer account's team ID.

+Make sure to set build scheme to DiOS (NJB) which is located in the Xcode hotbar `Product` -> `Scheme` -> `DiOS (NJB)`.

+Once this is complete, you are now able to build and run DolphiniOS.

+## Not Building for iOS

+If you see this error (Command PhaseScriptExecution failed with a nonzero exit code) when you build, try deleting the contents inside the DerivedData folder in Xcode (~/Library/Developer/Xcode/DerivedData)
+and delete a folder in `dolphin-ios` called `Debug` or `Release`.
+Make sure to close Xcode when you do this by pressing `Command + Q`.

 ## Building for Windows